MicrosoftDocs/dynamics365smb-docs/financials/purchasing-how-register-new-vendors.md

     If more than one vendor template exists, then a window opens from which you can select a vendor template.
 In that case, follow the next two steps.
 3. In the **Select a template for a new vendor** window, choose the template that you want to use for the new vendor card.
 4. Choose the **OK** button.
 A new vendor card opens with some fields filled with information from the template.
-5. Proceed to fill or change fields on the vendor card as necessary.
-Choose a field to read a short description of the field or link to more information.
+5. Proceed to fill or change fields on the vendor card as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 The vendor is now registered, and the vendor card is ready to be used on purchase documents.